hhaurice/Herve_Haurice_6_271021/README.md

 Open another terminal,  go to frontend directory `cd frontend`, rename terminal frontend and `run npm start`.
 This should launch your browser automatically.

+Once the application is launched, create a profile by entering an email address.
+Password needs to be at least with 8 characters, with at least a symbol, a number and caps.

 ### Precaution ###

 As Nodemon plugin is not installed and didn't work on this project, any modification that are made locally on the server are not updated automatically.